tiffduong/Data_Science_Portfolio/MSDS - Database Systems & Preparation/README.md

 > 1. Dataset for Chicago Food Inspections
 > 2. NoSQL database Egnine (ElasticSearch) for indexing and data retrieval
 > 3. HeatMap to plot the children facilties that failed Chicago Food Inspections

+## Assignment 2: Data Cleansing & Preparation
+> As a data scientist for BestDeal retailer, you have been tasked with improving their revenue and the effectiveness of the marketing campaign of their electronic products.
+The given dataset has 10,000 records for the purchases of their customers and is used to predict customers shopping patterns and to provide answers for ad-hoc queries.
+The dataset DirtyData4BestDeal10000.csv is drawn from its database of customers.

+> In this exercise, the goals are to:
+> - Analyze the dataset in the given CSV file
+> - Clean the given dataset
+> - Load the dataset into sqlite database engine
+> - Execute different SQL queries
+> - Data Preparation